simulogics/prosperousuniverse-docs/content/tutorials/commands/_index.md

 ---
 title: "3.
-Commands overview"
+Commands"
 date: 2018-09-18T17:13:35+02:00
-weight: 3
+weight: 4
 draft: true
 ---

-This page provides you with an explanation of how commands in your APEX console work (part 1) and provides an overview over all currently existing commands (part 2).
+This page explains how commands in your APEX console work (part 1) and provides an overview over all currently existing commands (part 2).
 They are grouped together by their respective areas of use.
-Understanding this list requires that you already be familiar with how commands work.
+Understanding this tutorials requires that you already be familiar with how commands work.
 You may read through the whole list to gain an overview or use it as a reference to look up specific commands.

 It is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__